Target species

 Operator warnings

 The veterinary medicinal product can cause allergic reactions.
-Persons with known hypersensitivity to the active substance or any of the excipients should avoid contact with the veterinary medicinal product.
-Care should be taken to avoid accidental self-injection.
-In case of accidental self-injection, seek medical advice immediately and show the package insert or the label to the physician.
+People with known hypersensitivity to the active substance or to any of the excipients should avoid contact with the veterinary medicinal product.

-To avoid the risk of self-injection, pregnant women should not handle the veterinary medicinal product.
 Avoid contact with skin and eyes.
 In the event of accidental eye or skin contact, wash/irrigate the area with clean running water.
 Seek medical attention if irritation persists.
-Wash hands after use.

 Adverse reactions